sourcegraph/about/blogposts/liveblogs/gophercon/gophercon-2019-controlling-the-go-runtime.md

 ---
 title: "GopherCon 2019 - Controlling the go runtime"
 description: "Sometimes we need to tell the go runtime what to do.
 This talk explains how to control the runtime, why we should, and describes two new ways to control it better."
+authors:
-author: Sue Spence for the GopherCon 2019 Liveblog
+  - name: Sue Spence for the GopherCon 2019 Liveblog
 publishDate: 2019-07-25T00:00-11:55
 tags: [
   gophercon